JuliaGPU/juliagpu.org/content/post/2020-10-02-cuda_2.0/index.md

 ## Low- and mixed-precision operations

-With NVIDIA's latest GPUs emphasizing support for low-precision operations, CUDA.jl [now](https://github.com/JuliaGPU/CUDA.jl/pull/417) starts to support.
+With NVIDIA's latest GPUs featuring more and more low-precision operations, CUDA.jl [now](https://github.com/JuliaGPU/CUDA.jl/pull/417) starts to support these data types.
 For example, the CUBLAS wrappers can be used with (B)Float16 inputs (running under `JULIA_DEBUG=CUBLAS` to illustrate the called methods) thanks to the `cublasGemmEx` API call:

 ```julia
 julia> mul!(CUDA.zeros(Float32,2,2), cu(rand(Float16,2,2)), cu(rand(Float16,2,2)))